jerabaul29/jerabaul29.github.io/_posts/2021-06-27-pass-with-smartcard.md

 categories: jekyll update
 ---

 I am using password-store, the standard unix password manager, for keeping control of my passwords, usernames, SSH passphrases, etc. The content of my password manager is synchronized through a github private repository, which makes it very easy to keep things synchronized across machines.
 In order to have even higher security, I use a Nitrokey Pro 2 to hold my private key in a safe smartcard and perform all encryptions and decryptions.
 This is hopefully quite sure, and very convenient to use.
-There is a tiny bit of setup to do each time I use a new machine, which I describe in this post.
+I have this set up nicely now (that may be the point of another post some day), but still, there is a tiny bit of setup to do each time I use a new machine, which I describe in this post.

 ## Seting up pass on a new machine